Olatokumbo/Indecision-App/README.md

 ## Indecision App

-This app tell on what tasks you should do first.
+This app tell decides on what tasks you should do first.

 ![](screenshot.png)